This was written by Bryan Horstmann-Allen

 In effect, this allows you to ship all your synchronous writes to a very fast storage device (SSD), rather than waiting for your I/O to come back from a slower backing store (SATA or SAS).
 The slog tends to not get very full (a few dozens of megabytes, at most) before it flushes itself to the backing store, but your customers won’t feel that.
 Once the data hits the slog, the application returns, and the customer doesn’t feel the latency of your slower but much larger SATA disks.

 ZFS also batches async writes together into an atomic Transaction Group every 5 or 30 seconds, depending on your version.
-This not only ensures data should always be consistant on disk (though perhaps not immediately up to date!), but it gives you a heavy performance boost for applications not calling fsync.
+This not only ensures data should always be consistant on disk (though perhaps not immediately up to date!), but it gives you a heavy performance boost for applications not calling fsync

 If the txg fails to write due to a power outage or the system panicking or so forth, you’ll get the most recently known-good transaction.
-Thus, no fsck in ZFS.
+Thus, no fsck

 Filesystem Cache